Does My Medical Device Need Pre-Compliance Testing?

 Most Class I devices and some Class II devices fall into this category.
 What does this mean?

-• FDA still expects that the Quality System Regulation (also referred to as GMP, cGMP, Good Manufacturing Practices, QSR or 21 CFR 820) is followed even though a 510(k) (premarket notification) submission is not required.
+• FDA still expects that Current Good Manufacturing Practices (GMP / cGMP) are followed, even though a 510(k) premarket notification submission is not required.

 • You will still need to register your establishment and list your product(s) with the FDA